The Jack Benny Program: Syndication

 While Benny has Bing Crosby up a tree, thanks to Rochester's hammock invention, he uses the opportunity to bargain with Bing for a lower appearance fee, 1954.

 Benny as composer Stephen Foster and Connie Francis as his wife who nags him to write a successful song, 1963.

 Jack Benny and Eddie Anderson as Rochester from a 1977 special about Jack Benny's series; it used clips from earlier shows.

 As with the radio shows, most of the television series has lapsed into the public domain, although several episodes (particularly those made from 1961 onward, including the entire NBC-TV run) remain under copyright.
 During his lone NBC season, CBS aired repeats on weekdays and Sunday afternoons.
 104 episodes personally selected by Benny and Irving Fein, Benny's associate since 1947, were placed into syndication in 1968 by MCA TV.
 Telecasts of the shows in the late evening were running as late as 1966.

 Four early-1960s episodes were rerun on CBS during the summer of 1977.
 Edited 16mm prints ran on the CBN Cable Network in the mid-1980s.
 Restored versions first appeared on the short lived HA! network in 1990.
-As of 2011, the series has run on Antenna TV, part of a long-term official syndication distribution deal.
+From 2011 to 2025, the series has run on Antenna TV, part of a long-term official syndication distribution deal.
 The public domain television episodes have appeared on numerous stations, including PBS, while the radio series episodes have appeared in radio drama anthology series such as When Radio Was.